“It was difficult to explain the pain to colleagues. To them I looked perfectly fine.”29 October 2019

-“I would spend hours at my desk and would often be in a lot of pain.”
+“I would often be in a lot of pain.”

 Up until her diagnosis, Lisa had worked in office-based roles for many years.
 Her employer arranged for an ergonomic specialist to assess her needs.
 She says: “I was provided with a new working environment, that was catered very specifically to my needs at the time.

 “Despite being incredibly grateful to my employer for the support I received, the ergonomic equipment only bought me short term and partial relief.
 I would spend hours at my desk and would often be in a lot of pain.
 It was difficult to explain to my colleagues, as to them I looked perfectly fine on the outside.”

 Two years after her diagnosis and at the age of 46, Lisa made the decision to leave work.
 “It was a hard decision to make.
 I’ve never been a quitter and at the time, part of me felt that I was giving up too easily.
 But in my heart, I knew my body couldn’t cope with the pressures of being in an office-based environment and having to sit a desk for hours at a time.”